Decision in your favour

 If the other party was ordered to pay you money they owe what is called a ‘civil debt’.
 You can collect a civil debt through the District Court.
+This is called enforcement of an Order.
 You will need to pay fees to do this.

 Contacts for civil debt